Sonora, California: History

 As detailed in the 2005 memoir of novelist David Carkeet, Campus Sexpot, Sonora was fictionalized as "Wattsville", the setting of Dale Koby's cult/underground classic (also titled Campus Sexpot).
 The sequel, From Roundheel To Revolutionary by Jeff Daiell, also takes place primarily in "Wattsville"/Sonora.

-A local museum preserves the town's Gold Rush legacy.
+The Tuolumne County Museum and History Center preserves the town's Gold Rush legacy.